Things to Do in Bucharest: A Complete Guide for First-Time Visitors

 The Palace of the Parliament is the heaviest building in the world, weighing about 4,098,500,000 kilograms (9.04 billion pounds; 4.10 million tonnes).

-And of course, you might agree or not agree with this building and what it stands for but you must admire the craftmanship and overall result which shouts grandeur.
-Something to make many Romanians think – if there is will it can be achieved.
+And of course, you might agree or not agree with this building and what it stands for but you must admire the craftsmanship and overall result which shouts grandeur.

-Right next to the Palace of Parliament we can find eponymous square where MJ himself came on stage in his 1992 tour.
+Right next to the Palace of Parliament we can find Constitution Square (Piata Constitutiei) where MJ himself came on stage in his 1992 tour.
 This square now hosts similar events as well as the main Christmas market in Bucharest.

 On top, ads are clearly visible and offer some colour to the square.
-Though not Times Square or Piccadilly Circus you could say it is quite similar.
+Though not Times Square or Piccadilly Circus it does draw some parallels.

 The spatial qualities and balanced volumes of the Ceaușescu Mansion are striking, as is its luxurious and comfortable interior.